mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:13:50 We'll come back to CloseVember in a little bit.

-00:13:53 Maybe this is relevant here, but this is a library, Python package that you can use to talk to Macedon.
+00:13:53 Maybe this is relevant here, but this is a library, Python package that you can use to talk to Mastodon.

 00:14:00 I have no idea how to use it.
 It's completely opaque.